kary5678/INDE-577/unsupervised-learning/k-means_clustering/README.md

 ## Advantages/Disadvantages
 ✓ Relatively fast and scalable algorithm that can handle large datasets with high dimensionalities.

-✓ Easy to understand and interpret - results are in the form of cluster centroids, which can provide insights into the underlying patterns in the data
+✓ Easy to understand and interpret - results are in the form of cluster centroids, providing insights into underlying patterns in the data

 ✓ Can handle noise and outliers in the data to some extent, and is relatively robust to initialization

 ✗ Sensitive to initial conditions; can converge to sub-optimal solutions if the initial centroids are poorly placed

-✗ Requires the selection of the number of clusters *k*, which is not always straightforward and can have a significant impact on the quality of the results.
+✗ Selecting the number of clusters, *k*, is not always straightforward and can have a significant impact on the quality of the results

-✗ Assumes that the clusters are spherical and have equal variances, which may not be true in all cases.
+✗ Assumes that the clusters are spherical and have equal variances, which may not be true

 ✗ Poor performance with non-linearly separable data